-- 36. The ET will conduct the evaluation under the direction of the EM.
-The team will be hired by the company following agreement with OEV on its composition. - 37.
+- 37. The ET will conduct the evaluation under the direction of the EM.
+The team will be hired by the company following agreement with OEV on its composition. - 38.
 Team composition.
-The evaluation team is expected to include 3-4 members, including the team leader and 2-3 international and national evaluators.
-It should include women and men of mixed cultural backgrounds and Malian(s).
-Past WFP experience would be an asset. - 38.
-The estimated number of days is expected to be in the range of 45-55 for the team leader; 25-40 for the evaluators. - 39.
+The evaluation team is expected to include 4 members, including the team leader and 3 international and national evaluators.
+It should include women and men of mixed cultural backgrounds and Pakistani(s).
+Past WFP experience would be an asset. - 39.
+The estimated number of days is expected to be in the range of 50-60 for the team leader; 40-50 for the international evaluator(s) and 30-35 for the national evaluator(s). - 40.
 Team competencies.
-The team will be multi-disciplinary and include members who together include an appropriate balance of expertise and practical knowledge in the following areas (listed in order of priority): - Emergency response in displacement context - Resilience-building - Cash transfers - Nutrition - Gender expertise / good knowledge of gender issues - 40.
-All team members should have strong analytical and communication skills; evaluation experience and familiarity with the country or region. - 41.
-The team members need to be fluent in French, both orally and in writing. - 42.
-The Team leader will have technical expertise in one of the technical areas listed above as well as expertise in designing methodology and data collection tools and demonstrated experience in leading similar evaluations.
-She/he will also have leadership and communication skills, including a track record of excellent English and French writing and presentation skills. - 43.
-Her/his primary responsibilities will be: i) defining the evaluation approach and methodology; ii) guiding and managing the team; iii) leading the evaluation mission and representing the evaluation team; iv) drafting and revising, as required, the inception package, aide memoire and evaluation report in line with EQAS; and v) provide feedback to OEV on the evaluation process as part of an evaluation feedback e-survey. - 44.
-The team members will bring together a complementary combination of the technical expertise required and have a track record of written work on similar assignments. - 45.
+The team will be multi-disciplinary and include members who together include an appropriate balance of expertise and practical knowledge in the following areas as they relate to food security / food assistance (listed in order of priority): - Nutrition; - Disaster risk management and reduction; - Cash programming; - Social protection and safety nets (linkages with nutrition and school feeding interventions); - Capacity development (in particular for food security analysis and emergency preparedness); - Gender expertise / good knowledge of gender issues. - 41.
+All team members should have strong analytical and communication skills; evaluation experience and familiarity with the country or region. - 42.
+The team members need to be fluent in English, both orally and in writing.

+- 43. The Team leader will have technical expertise in one of the technical areas listed above as well as expertise in designing methodology and data collection tools and demonstrated experience in leading similar evaluations.
+She/he will also have leadership and communication skills, including a track record of excellent English writing and presentation skills. - 44.
+Her/his primary responsibilities will be: i) defining the evaluation approach and methodology; ii) guiding and managing the team; iii) leading the evaluation mission and representing the evaluation team; iv) drafting and revising, as required, the inception package, aide memoire and evaluation report in line with EQAS; and v) provide feedback to OEV on the evaluation process as part of an evaluation feedback e-survey. - 45.
+The team members will bring together a complementary combination of the technical expertise required and have a track record of written work on similar assignments. - 46.
 Team members will: i) contribute to the methodology in their area of expertise based on a document review; ii) conduct field work; iii) participate in team meetings and meetings with stakeholders; iv) contribute to the drafting and revision of the evaluation products in their technical area(s); and v) provide feedback on the evaluation process as part of an evaluation feedback esurvey.